Please note: AABB reserves the right to make updates to this program.

 After participating in this educational activity, participants should be able to:

-- Describe effective ways to implement a PBM program.
+- Describe three key actions to effectively implement a successful PBM program.

 - Define the various members of the multi-disciplinary groups needed for engagement (stakeholders).

 - Describe effective Patient Blood Management program tools used for engagement.

 - Describe the importance of knowing history/background of the work/experience prior to implementation.